 Explore how the software works, download and install the free version of Google Earth: http://www.google.com/earth/

-Download the Sierra Club BC Google Earth file.
+Download the Sierra Club BC Google Earth file (you don’t have to make a Dropbox account to access the file).

 Open the file and zoom into the 155 landscape units of Vancouver Island and South Coast (landscape units are areas of land used for long-term forest planning, usually 50,000 to 100,000 hectares).